et-com/etcom/lessons/README.md

 # Lessons Folder

 Welcome to our Lessons Folder.
-Use this space to develop lessons and to share them with the wider community.
+And a big thank you for sharing your work.
+Please, use this space to develop lessons and to share them with the wider community.

 To start a new lesson
 - create a new folder